Find the perfect Oxford venue for your class, meeting, conference or party!

 For a conference or a lecture, you might want to check the availability in house of tea, coffee or other supplies, whether wifi use is included, and whether there's a projector or sound system.
 Parking and public transport routes are always good things to ask about, especially because Oxford's buses are fairly decent and its parking facilities fairly awful, so it can be useful to inform your attendees of a specially easy way to arrive.

 Doing something musical?
 Below you'll find music venues from the down-home style of village hall to the breathlessly upmarket glamour of the Sheldonian.
 For the professional low-down, have a look at our searchable databases of Oxford Concert Venues and Oxford Gig Venues - these are comprehensive guides with reviews on acoustics, facilities and floor stickiness by local classical and popular musicians.

 If you want a stage, it's often worth considering schools.
 If the sound system is very important, you probably want to go for a professional gig venue such as The Wheatsheaf, or try one of the college auditoria.

 To avoid nasty surprises, check well in advance that the venue has the right licensing for what you plan to do in it (performance / consumption of alcohol / live or recorded music).
 If not, it may be possible to get a Temporary Event Notice from the local authority.
 And always ask about cleaning and insurance arrangements, and the deadline and fee for changes and cancellations!

-Oxford venues (or rooms within venues) available for hire.
+Oxford venues (or rooms within venues) available for hire - the full alphabetical list.

 To add your establishment to this list, please e-mail us at email@example.com.